covation-labs/coding-test/README.md

 - Push your code in your branch.

+- Push your cv to the same branch

 - Create a pull request for the main branch.

 - Share your pull request link at